Baroque Churches of the Philippines: Threats

 The Binondo-Intramuros bridge was completed in 2022.
 Although the bridge is about 550 meters away San Agustin Church, it may have encroached on the buffer zone prescribed for the church, which includes the walls of Intramuros and the immediate areas outside.
 If San Agustin is delisted from UNESCO's World Heritage List, three other churches across the Philippines — Paoay Church in Ilocos Norte, Santa Maria Church in Ilocos and Miagao Church in Iloilo — would also be delisted.
-The four churches were collectively included in the heritage list in 1993.